Medically review by Kim Langdon

 It's great for weight loss.
 I already mentioned a few components of apple cider vinegar that can aid in weight loss, but there are a few other important considerations.

 Because of its role in blood glucose levels and insulin levels, it can also help increase satiety - particularly after a carb-heavy meal - according to this study.

-Naturally, these interactions with acetic acid and our body’s subsequent interpretation of the glycemic load of our meals leads to an overall lower calorie intake.
+Naturally, these interactions with acetic acid and our body's subsequent interpretation of the glycemic load of our meals lead to overall lower calorie intake.

 This animal study performed on diabetic rats showed that supplementation increased HDL cholesterol (or good cholesterol) and decreased LDL cholesterol (or bad cholesterol).

 It's great for skin health.
 Like I mentioned above, ACV can kill bacteria so it works as a natural cleansing toner to remove any gunk hanging out in your pores.

 It can also help to lighten scars and reduce dark spots, evening out the color and pigmentation of your skin.

 It can increase stomach acid.
 Many people think symptoms of acid reflux are due to too much stomach acid, but this is a pretty common misconception.